freshjuice-dev/freshjuice.dev/src/content/docs/pricing-card/index.md

 - **Features Title**: The title of the features section.
 - **Features List**: A list of features.
 For each item in features list, you can edit the text of the item.

+## Price Card with Details

 ### Screenshot

-{% image "./pricing-cards.png", "Screenshot how Three Grid Pricing Cards looks", [800] %}
+{% image "./price-card-with-details.png", "Screenshot how a more detailed Pricing Card looks", [800] %}

-## Price Card with Details
+---

 ### Settings